 Computer Labs: The Library has available one computer lab and a number of computers elsewhere in the library.
 There are a total of 20 student computers, a printer, a projector and screen, and one instructor station.
 The computers are available for general computer use.
 However occasionally classes are scheduled in the lab and a sign is posted to notify students.
 Please check by the entrance to the lab for scheduled classes.
-See map for the lab locations.

-Education Center: Located on the first floor (see map) there are three ranges of materials with two sets of tables and chairs nearby.
+Education Center: Located on the first floor there are three ranges of materials with two sets of tables and chairs nearby.
 The ranges consist of the Young Adult, the Juvenile, and the Curriculum Collection materials.
 Next to the closest set of stairs and on top of nearby VHS cabinets are additional manipulatives, games, and kits.

 Exhibit Room: The Library offers exhibit space for students, faculty, staff, and community members to use.
 Any individual or group interested in using this space should contact Sofia Birden for more information about scheduling an exhibit.
 Please see the Exhibit Area Policy for use guidelines.

-Quiet Room: The quiet room (see map) provides added quiet for study, testing, or other academic related need.
+Quiet Room: The quiet room provides added quiet for study, testing, or other academic related need.
 Six carrels are available for individual use.
 Four are near outlets for plugging in laptops.
 No group work is allowed in this space.

-Viewing and Study room: The Viewing room (see map) houses a mobile television/vcr/dvd station.
+Viewing and Study room: The Viewing room houses a mobile television/vcr/dvd station.
 This room may be used to view videos on reserve for classes or as a quiet group study area.
 However viewing needs have top priority.

 Special: Video cameras, digital cameras, headphones with microphones, digital audio recorders, webcams and laptops may be checked out at the same location as our general equipment.
 However some restrictions apply.
 These items are not available to community patrons and in some cases students must have authorization from faculty to take out of the library.
 These items are also for educational purposes only.
 See the Circulation department for more information.
 Community patrons may contact the Audio/Visual department at 834-7507 for information on equipment availability and cost to use.
-You may also view the list of items on their Off Campus Use page.

 Keep the library clean: Blake Library staff are very happy to allow food and drink in the library.
 However, we rely heavily on students being responsible for cleaning after themselves.
 We very much appreciate students' continuing efforts to keep the library clean.